gaurav-singh-23/DSA-CPP/Readme.md

 You can browse through the different folders and files to find solutions to the problems you're interested in.
 Each folder contains problems of a specific topic, and within each folder, you'll find:
 - Problem description
 - Solution implemented in C++
-- Comments to explain key logic
+- Comments to explain key logics

 ### Clone the Repository
 To get a local copy of the repository, run the following commands in your terminal: